-FGCA volunteers invite you to Repair Café Fairfield is a neighbourhood initiative that promotes repair as an alternative to tossing things out.
+FGCA volunteers invite you to Repair Café Fairfield: a neighbourhood initiative that educates residents about repair as an alternative to tossing things out.
 Residents of Fairfield and surrounding areas can bring their broken items to fix them on the spot with the help of voluntary repairers.
 Currently, we ask that you bring just one item so the volunteers can help as many people as possible.
 If there’s time, a second item may be fixed once others have had a turn.

 Check out all the stuff you can get fixed!

 - Small appliances (e.g. toaster, lamp, iron, blender, vacuum…)